Top places to visit in China

 Buddha sculpture, Yungang caves, Shaanxi

 The impressive caves ( Yún gāng shí kū) are cut into a long sandstone cliff and contain Buddhist figures in many different shapes and sizes.
 The caves are not far from Datong, Shanxi close to the cradle of early Chinese civilization.
-The scuptures were made during the Period of Disunity (460-494CE).
+The sculptures were made during the Period of Disunity (460-494CE).
 There are twenty or so caves lavishly decorated in different styles.
 Hellenistic, Persian and Indian influence can be seen in the designs and paintings.

 Read more…